sieste/specs-verification-git/README.md

 ### Download, build, install, load

-**Download** the development branch ([link](https://github.com/sieste/specs-verification-git/archive/master.zip) of this repository to `/tmp`.
+**Download** the development branch of this repository to `/tmp`.
 In the Linux shell, do

     cd /tmp
     wget "https://github.com/sieste/specs-verification-git/archive/develop.zip"
     unzip develop.zip

 Mac and Windows users click on the `Download ZIP` link on the right of this page and save to a temporary directory.
+Extract the zip archive to the temporary directory using your favourite file extraction tool.

 **Build** the package.
 Open a terminal, go to the directory where you unzipped the above file and do